Intelligence report finds Crown Prince Mohammed bin Salman approved operation "to capture or kill" Jamal Khashoggi

 "We base this assessment on the Crown Prince's control of decision making in the Kingdom, the direct involvement of a key adviser and members of Muhammad bin Salman's protective detail in the operation, and the Crown Prince's support for using violent measures to silence dissidents abroad, including Khashoggi," the report says.

-The report states that members of the team responsible for Khashoggi's murder included officials who worked for a close adviser of MBS, as well as seven members of the prince's elite personal protective detail.
+The report states that members of the team responsible for Khashoggi's murder included officials who worked for a close adviser of the crown prince, who is often called MBS, as well as seven members of the prince's elite personal protective detail.

 "Since 2017, the Crown Prince has had absolute control over the Kingdom's security and intelligence organizations, making it highly unlikely that Saudi officials would have carried out an operation of this nature without the Crown Prince's authorization," the report says.